Huskies Place Sixth in Women's Club Four

 Jennifer Wendry is in her 20th season as the head coach of the University of Connecticut rowing program in 2016-17.

 She was named the head rowing coach in the fall of 1997 when women's rowing became a varsity sport at UConn.

 UConn finished in sixth place in the 2016 American Athletic Conference Championship in Sacramento, Calif. under Wendry.
 In 2013-14, she led UConn to a third place finish at the American Athletic Conference Championships at Mercer Lake Park.

-In 2004, Sanford saw the UConn junior varsity eight win the Dad Vail Championship.
-Prior to coming to UConn, Sanford was the novice women's coach at the University of Pennsylvania, where she led the Quaker novice eight to the finals of the Eastern Sprints.
+In 2004, Wendry saw the UConn junior varsity eight win the Dad Vail Championship.
+Prior to coming to UConn, Wendry was the novice women's coach at the University of Pennsylvania, where she led the Quaker novice eight to the finals of the Eastern Sprints.